zchapman24/full-stack-repetitions/README.md

 ## Where to start?

 ### DATABASE
-The quickest win you can get in this process is spinning up POSTGRESin docker.
+The quickest win you can get in this process is spinning up POSTGRES in docker.
 You should already have done this multiple times in class.
 The first step in getting your database up and running is that long command provided to you in the __Connecting to PostgreSQL__ lesson.
 Once you run that command successfully, follow the next steps in that same lesson to connect to your POSTGRES container. **Hint: there are two commands you have to run and then you should see your command line displaying something like `postgres=#`.** The last thing you need to do to get your database running is to create the database you are going to be using.
 In this case you need to create a database called `movies`.
 Why movies?
 Because you are going to create a database that holds your top 3 favorite movies.
 You will be creating the migration and seed files once you get to the `API`.
 Remember the database, is only a part of your Back-End, your `API` being another component of it.

 ### API
 #### Setup